 - Organisations who support people living with kidney disease

-The document has been authored by the affiliate and partner groups of the British Renal Society and will be published here in October 2020.
+The document has been authored by the affiliate and partner groups of the British Renal Society and is available to download here.
 It is intended to be a ‘living document’ which will be reviewed and updated accordingly on a two-yearly cycle, to reflect innovations in practice, research and the changing demographic of the UK population.

 - Department of Health.
 The National Service Framework for Renal Services Part One: Dialysis and Transplantation [internet].
 2004 [cited 2020 August 17].
 Available from: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/199001/National_Service_Framework_for_Renal_Services_Part_One_-_Dialysis_and_Transplantation.pdf